51 Brilliant Real Estate Tips for Buyers to Edge Past the Competition

 When shopping around for lenders, ask them how much they charge for lender fees, or compare notes when you get a Loan Estimate for your best loan options.

-15. Shopping around for a mortgage could save you big time
+15. Shop around for a mortgage

 Now that we’re on the topic of shopping around for lenders, it’s a pretty important thing to do because it can save you big time on your loan.
 And only around a half of homebuyers shop around for a mortgage, so if you do this one thing, you’re way ahead of the game.